Maurone7/NTA/README.md

 - **Resize the panes** by dragging the vertical divider (or focus it and use the arrow keys for keyboard control).
 - **Collect related ideas** by dropping `#hashtags` anywhere in your Markdown; the sidebar’s Hashtags panel groups them so you can focus on every matching note at once (use Clear to reset the filter).
 - **Auto-save** happens on every keystroke, so there's no Save button.

+# TO-DOs
+Implement drag and drop function that opens a new pane Implement function that allows user to change color of certain characters/patterns Fix search function
+Make "x" to close window more neat